A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Introduction

 \section{Introduction}

 \IEEEPARstart{I}NTERNET of Things (IoT) technologies are progressively becoming an indispensable component of our lives.
 A forecast from International Data Corporation estimates that there will be 41.6 billion connected IoT devices and generating 79.4 zettabytes of data in 2025 \cite{ref26}.
 With the continuous development of 5G technology and the rapid growth in the number of devices connected to the internet, IoT has become the milestone in the evolution of digital strategy \cite{ref51,ref64}.
-As a solution drawn a significant amount of research attention, the deployment of low-power wide area networks (LPWANs) has been extended across numerous fields \cite{ref2,ref65,ref66}.
+As a solution drawn a significant amount of research attention, the deployment of low-power wide area networks (LPWANs) has been extended across numerous fields \cite{ref2,ref65,ref66, ref90}.

 The three most popular LPWAN technologies in the IoT are NB-IoT \cite{ref29}, Sigfox \cite{ref30}, and LoRa \cite{ref31}.
+In the above LPWAN technologies, LoRa has been widely adopted because it allows to build and maintain an autonomous network without third-party infrastructure \cite{ref91}.
 Compared to NB-IoT, which relies on cellular infrastructure, LoRa provides wider network coverage without the expensive cellular subscriptions.
 Although Sigfox operates on a narrowband approach, it is tied to a proprietary network, whereas LoRa is more scalable and accessible with an open standard \cite{ref52}.
 The flexibility and cost-effectiveness make LoRa a more attractive solution for many IoT applications.
 From the technical perspective, LoRa-based LPWAN can be categorized into two layers.
 The physical layer and medium access control layer of LoRa use chirp spread spectrum (CSS) modulation and ALOHA-based protocol \cite{ref34}, respectively.
 In the LoRa modulation, a multidimensional space for LoRa signals is established through the utilization of cyclic shifts of a chirp signal, characterized by a linear increase in frequency.
 It is crucial to note that different LoRa signals exhibit mutual orthogonality \cite{ref4}, \cite{ref32}.
 The frequency of these LoRa signals has been observed to increase linearly at different chirp rates, with the increasing rate being dependent upon the spreading factor (SF) ($f=7,8,...,12$) \cite{ref14,ref33}.
 Increasing the SF is capable of expanding the LoRa coverage area.
 However, it is also recognized that this can result in a reduction in the data rate.